wendyverdonk93/docs/content/tools/server2server/server-to-server-flow.md

 ```

 ## POST notification
-Optionally POST notification can be enabled.
-Meaning, the transaction status is automatically sent to the notification_url via a POST call.
+Optionally, POST notification can be enabled, meaning that the transaction status is automatically sent to the notification_url via a POST call.

 By default this parameter is 'GET'.